EmileSonneveld/ois-group6/README.md

 - Make an admin/superuser account
 - Make Admin a doctor.
 It's ID should be 1
 - Add the diseases/data following the examples in the PDF of deadline 2
+- Note that when making adding a DoctorProfile to a User, it will becoma a staff member.